Liover Peguero Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The Reds pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds' 4.81 team ERA ranks 26th across all league pitching staffs.
+- The Reds have a 4.81 team ERA that ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to surrender 165 total home runs at a rate of 1.4 per game (third-most in the league).
+- Reds pitchers combine to give up the third-most home runs in baseball (165 total, 1.4 per game).

-- In his most recent appearance on Monday, the left-hander went 6 2/3 innings against the Miami Marlins, giving up one earned run while surrendering three hits.
+- In his last time out on Monday against the Miami Marlins, the lefty tossed 6 2/3 innings, giving up one earned run while surrendering three hits.

-- In 15 games this season, the 25-year-old has put up a 4.42 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .236 to opposing batters.
+- In 15 games this season, the 25-year-old has put up an ERA of 4.42, with 7.6 strikeouts per nine innings.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.